 The term "sensitive information" refers to information related to your racial or ethnic origin, political opinions, religion or other beliefs, health, sexual orientation, criminal background or trade union membership.
 We do not generally collect sensitive information unless you provide your explicit consent.
 We may use health data provided by you exclusively to serve you better, protect your vital interests and meet your particular needs.

-When you visit and interact with the Conference website and services, including those related to the virtual attendance of the Conference, the Conference and third parties with whom the Conference has contracted to provide services to the Conference, may collect non-personal information (for example, a catalog of the website pages you visit).
+When you visit and interact with the Conference website and services, the Conference and third parties with whom the Conference has contracted to provide services to the Conference, may collect non-personal information (for example, a catalog of the website pages you visit).

 As with many other sites, our website uses "cookies" or other technologies for a number of purposes, such as to allow our websites and services to function correctly and to help us deliver content specific to your interests (please refer to the section "How we use our cookies").
 Cookies, by themselves, cannot be used to disclose your individual identity.
 This information identifies your browser, but not you, to our servers when you visit our website.